 Seam welding may be divided in two main categories, namely:

 Continuous motion seam welding:

-In the continuous motion method of seam welding the electrodes are rotated at a predetermined constant speed and the current impulses timed to get an overlapping weld.
-Alternatively the work pieces may be moved at constant speed with the electrodes idling under the welding pressure.
+In the continuous motion method of seam welding, the electrodes are rotated at a predetermined constant speed and the current impulses are timed to get an overlapping weld.
+Alternatively, the workpieces may be moved at a constant speed with the electrodes idling under the welding pressure.

 Intermittent motion seam welding:

-In the intermittent method the work pieces move till the weld position stop for the welding to take place automatically move to the next weld position, stop again for welding and so on.
-This method is suitable for seam welding in thicker sheets which are too thick to be properly welded by the continuous motion method.
+In the intermittent method, the workpieces move till the weld position stop for the welding to take place and automatically moves to the next weld position, stopping again for welding, and so on.
+This method is suitable for seam welding in thicker sheets that are too thick to be properly welded by the continuous motion method.